Qualification: A Level

 Students hoping to follow a university course in mathematics or any mathematically related subject should seriously consider taking Further Mathematics.
 Some universities are now making this a requirement for entry on to their mathematics courses.
 Studying mathematics to a higher level will prove hugely beneficial in any case, even if it is not a requirement.
 Further Mathematics students are able to experience all the applied branches of mathematics.
 Further Mathematics A-Level is a qualification for students with a real passion to study Mathematics at a higher level or to support other mathematically heavy courses such as Physics, Engineering or Economics.

-- The course must be studied in addition to the Mathematics A-Level course, as such it is generally accepted as a fourth option choice if you wish.
+The Further Maths course must be studied in addition to the Mathematics A-Level course, as such it is generally accepted as a fourth option choice if you wish.

 Proof, Complex numbers, Matrices, Further algebra and functions, Further calculus, Further vectors, Polar coordinates, Hyperbolic Functions and Differential equations

 Even More Further Pure Mathematics

 Further calculus, Further differential equations, Coordinate systems, Further vectors, Further numerical methods, Inequalities

 Linear regression, Statistical distributions (discrete), Statistical distributions (continuous), Correlation, Hypothesis testing, Chi squared tests

 Momentum and impulse, Collisions, Centres of mass, Work and energy, Elastic strings and springs

 The course is assessed entirely at the end of Year 13, with four exam papers in total.

 Paper 1 – Core Pure Mathematics 1 (1hr 30 paper, 75marks)